 The school building was opened for the children in 1957, costing £40,000, and in 1959 a new wing was added to connect the old building to the school building.
 The cost of the addition was $80,000 but the funds were all in place for both projects.
 The school (2 classrooms with 18 pupils in each) was registered, which brought in a registered teacher, and a third classroom was planned for rising four-year-olds.

-In 1960 there were 76 children (6 boys) in the Home.
-Some much-needed help arrived from Portsmouth, England in the form of Miss Valerie Conibear, who had heard of the Shatin story and wanted to dedicate her life to it.
+By 1960 there were 76 children (6 boys) in the Home.
+Some much-needed help arrived from Portsmouth, England in the form of Miss Valerie Conibear, who had heard of the Shatin story and wanted to dedicate her life to the work.
 She had had very useful experience working in children’s homes in England, and her passage was kindly funded by friends from Alfred Holt and Co.
 In the Home she taught English classes, ran the little dispensary, took care of visitors, of whom there were many, and took over the writing of the regular news/prayer letters to supporters near and far.

 Numbers of children soon topped 100, and more help was needed.